-Working as the editor of such a reputed portal as WriteUpCafe meant you’ve to work harder each day.
-So many entries were there for the online weekly magazine they published on web!
+Working as the editor of a reputed online portal meant you’ve to work harder each day.
+So many entries were there for the online weekly magazine they published on the web!
 Not only from India but from all over the world.
 But Roshni loved her work.
-Her passion for literature and a Masters degree in the same bestowed her the honor of working with WriteUpCafe.
+Her passion for literature and a Masters degree in the same bestowed her the honour of working with this portal.

 The reason for her thoughts involving Karan- was a particular entry.
 They announced an online contest inviting stories and poems from budding writers and bloggers.
 A person named K has sent an entry, a teenage love story written in the Shakespearean sonnet form.
 The name of his website is “Roshni-The Light”.